nlsynth/karuta/docs/designandimpl.rst

 * Arrays

 Efficient use of RAM is also crucial for programs on FPGAs.
-While most of software runtime assumes one shared memory between threads, FPGAs allow to put RAMs near the place where the actual computation is done.
+While most of software runtime assumes one globally shared memory among threads, FPGAs allow to put RAMs near the place where the actual computation is done.
 This is important to achieve higher performance and energy efficiency.

 Karuta allows to add arrays as member of an object and maps them to RAMs at synthesis.

 * Data types

-CPUs, GPUs and most of accelerators have fixed set of data types and operators for them.
-It can be inefficient if narrow data type is enough for the purpose.
+CPUs, GPUs and most of accelerators have fixed set of data width and operators.
+On the other hand, FPGAs can allow arbitrary set of data width and operators.
-So Karuta is designed to allow arbitrary data width.
+Fixed data types can be inefficient if narrow data width or subset of operators are enough for the purpose.
+So Karuta is aiming to design to allow flexible data types.

 In addition to allow arbitrary width, Karuta allows to define custom operators to variables.
 This makes it easy to implement data types like narrower/wider precision floating/fixed points or vector-ish data types like complex numbers, RGB or so on.